I advertise the papers I think a lot about through my X highlights.

 TL; DR: We conducted the largest quantitative examination (on ~11 million papers) of how computational social science (CSS) emerges from— and transforms — the social sciences, and uncovered a division-to-unity pattern.

-ACM (Association for Computing Machinery) Showcases; X thread; Bluesky thread; Poster
+ACM Showcases; X thread; Bluesky thread

 Interactive demo for CSS evolution using transformer embeddings